Flowers are ambassadors for verge gardens. They help to make people comfortable with the initial disruption to the ubiquity of grass nature strips.

 There are two main types of flowers to include on your verge.

-The flowers of native shrubs provide ongoing habitat and food – plants like westringia, austromyrtus dulcis (Midgen Berry), myoporum and scaevola.
+The flowers of native shrubs provide ongoing habitat and food – plants like Westringia, Austromyrtus dulcis (Midgen Berry), Myoporum boninense and Scaevola.

 The native bees and other pollinators love them and, once established, they don’t take much work at all.